- 4-Minute Article

 Lifestyle choices can have a big impact on retirement expenses.
 An early retirement filled with travel and expensive hobbies might require more savings compared to one focused on volunteering or part-time work.

-Share a detailed vision of your retirement lifestyle with a financial advisor, who can help determine estimated savings needs.
-It’s also important to consider the impact of inflation on future expenses — especially when planning for a retirement that might last 40 years or more.
-Consider something that costs $100 today: At a 3% average inflation rate, that item would cost more than $300 at the end of a 40-year retirement.
+Share a detailed vision of your retirement lifestyle with a financial professional, who can help determine estimated savings needs.
+It’s also important to consider the impact of inflation on future expenses — especially when planning for a retirement that might last 30 years or more.
+For instance, something that costs $100 30 years ago would cost $200 today.1

-Early retirees have fewer working years to save, and they will need those savings to last potentially 40 to 50 years, versus a more typical estimate for a retirement that might last 20 to 30 years, based on average life expectancies.3 For that reason, an aggressive strategy to maximize savings can help meet an early retirement date.
+Early retirees have fewer working years to save, and they will need those savings to last potentially 40 to 50 years, versus a more typical estimate for a retirement that might last 30 years, based on average life expectancies.2 For that reason, an aggressive strategy to maximize savings can help meet an early retirement date.
 Potential approaches include:

 - Save additional money outside of traditional retirement savings accounts like 401(k)s and IRAs, which penalize withdrawals taken before the age of 59½.
-With investments such as stocks, bonds, and CDs, assets are available for withdrawal without age restrictions.
+Investments such as stocks, bonds, and certificates of deposit (CDs) allow withdrawals without age restrictions.

 Drawing on savings earlier and for a longer duration may increase the risk of outliving retirement savings, known as longevity risk.
 To help work around these factors, people planning an early retirement may want to consider additional income sources to help cover expenses.
 Some approaches include:

-- Turn a hobby or passion into a side business for additional income, or pursuing part-time work in an area of interest outside of an existing career.
+- Turn a hobby or passion into a side business for additional income, or pursuing part-time work in an area of interest.

 - Put a portion of savings into an annuity.
 Early retirees could begin collecting guaranteed income right away with an immediate annuity , or use a deferred annuity to begin providing income on a future date of their choosing.
-Some annuities offer guaranteed lifetime income payments, which can help protect against longevity risk.
-Withdrawals can be made before income payments begin, but that approach reduces the account value and could result in surrender charges or other fees.
+Some annuities offer guaranteed lifetime income payments, which means payments will continue as long as you live, no matter what.
+Learn more about how guaranteed income can help overcome common retirement concerns here.

 For those who need help reducing their debt load, here are a few options: